 Bonjour!
 Travel to beautiful France in this issue of Topical Tidbits.
 Learn fun facts about the country, its people and landmarks.
 You can also try your hand at reading French because this issue is written in both English and French.
 After playing the bingo game, head over to the youth page at http://www.wfscstamps.org/ for more fun and games with a French twist.
 Click here to view the France edition.

 Robert E Lamb Selected 2016

 July 4, 2016 pdf version

 Career diplomat and organizational leader in philately, Robert E. Lamb of State College, Pennsylvania, has been selected as 2016 American Topical Association (ATA) Distinguished Philatelist, according to DTP committee chair Donald W. Smith.
-The award will be presented to Bob Lamb at the ATA Annual Meeting at 1 p.m. on June 3, 2016, in Room 1E06 of the Javits Center during World Stamp Show NY2016 in New York City.
+The award was presented to Bob Lamb at the ATA Annual Meeting at 1 p.m. on June 3, 2016, in Room 1E06 of the Javits Center during World Stamp Show NY2016 in New York City.

 Bob Lamb started collecting stamps in the fifth grade, and by the time he was in high school, he was an enthusiastic collector.
 In 1962, he graduated with a BA degree from the University of Pennsylvania.
 His collecting interests grew over the course of a 32-year career in the United States Foreign Service.
 He served as United States Assistant Secretary of State for Administration from 1983 to 1985 and then as Assistant Secretary of State of Diplomatic Security from 1987 to 1989.
 Bob moved into the area of organized philately as a member of the American Philatelic Society’s Board of Vice Presidents in 1989.
 However, he had to resign the APS position when appointed U.S. Ambassador to Cyprus from 1990 to 1993.
 Read more...